monadosquito/miso-bem/README.md

 ## Hints

+- The [*mix view maker* type signatures](https://monadosquito.github.io/miso-bem/Bem-Miso-Utl-Utl.html#t:BlkElem-39-) can be used as type signatures for *mix view generators*.
 - If an *element view generator* is also needed to have a BEM block, create an equivalent *mix view generator* using a [*mix view maker*](https://monadosquito.github.io/miso-bem/Bem-Miso-View-Mk-Mk.html#v:blkElem) instead.